-Asus Zenfone 4 Max is a price worthy android smartphone which comes with 5.5 inches IPS LCD capacitive touchscreen display powered by 1.4 GHz Octa-core processor along with 3 GB RAM and the device runs on Android V 7.0 (Nougat) operating system.
+Asus Zenfone 4 Max is a price worthy android smartphone that comes with 5.5 inches IPS LCD capacitive touchscreen display powered by a 1.4 GHz Octa-core processor along with 3 GB RAM, and the device runs on Android V 7.0 (Nougat) operating system.
 If you own this smartphone and looking for a way to root it, then you are in the right place.
 I have given a tutorial to root Asus Zenfone 4 Max smartphone here.

 You can be able to root Asus Zenfone 4 Max smartphone by using the following rooting tutorial given here and get the ability to install custom ROM firmware’s, custom recoveries, remove pre-installed system applications and do a lot more things.

 WARNING: Rooting your Asus Zenfone 4 Max smartphone will void your device warranty, and you won’t be able to claim it until you unroot your device.
 So, think well about it before getting started with the rooting procedure.

 Step 1: First, take a complete backup of your personal data on your smartphone.
 This step is for safety purposes.

 Step 2: Then, make sure that your device has at least 50% to 60% of battery backup, as the rooting process is always a time-consuming one and if your device gets switched off in the middle of the rooting process due to lack of battery backup, it will get bricked.